colinwilson/lotusdocs.dev/content/docs/guides/shortcodes/prism.md

 ## Syntax highlighting

-[Prism](https://prismjs.com/) syntax highlighting is enabled by default in Lotus Docs.
-Code blocks enclosed in triple backticks with a declared code language, e.g. ` ```html ` , will automatically be highlighted by Prism:
+Lotus Docs has [Prism](https://prismjs.com/) syntax highlighting enabled by default.
+Fenced code blocks (code blocks with triple backticks before and after) that specify a code language next to the triple backticks placed before the code block, e.g. ` ```html ` , will automatically be highlighted by Prism:

 ````md
 ```html